 Self Contained vs Manual Load vs Modular:

-Self Contained dispensers are designed with a built in ice machine.
-Because of this, they will cost more, but since they produce their own ice, they may pay for their initial cost very quickly with performance.
+Self Contained dispensers are designed with a built-in ice machine.
+Because of this, they may cost more to operate over time, but since they produce their own ice, they may pay for their initial cost very quickly with performance.

 Modular ice & water dispensers generally refer to dispensers that require there to be an "ice machine head" or "modular ice maker" placed on or mounted to it.
 Keep in mind however that just because it says modular, does not mean that these units can be manually filled.
 There are going to be some modular ice dispensers that will allow them to be manually filled by a human but it's always best to ensure you do your due diligence in choosing the correct model ahead of time.
 Call us and we'll be happy to determined which model you need for your current application.